AirAsia staff misbehave with woman passenger in Bengaluru, FIR filed

 In her complaint, the passenger states that the harassment began as soon as the aircraft took off from Ranchi.
 She was asked to switch off her mobile phone, however, despite obliging she was faced with unnecessary comments.
 Further, she alleges that the staff threatened to deplane her.

-According to a report in Times Now, the woman is said to have faced continued harrassment even upon landing at Bengaluru airpot.
+According to a report in Times Now, the woman is said to have faced continued harassment even upon landing at Bengaluru airport.
 Despite letting other passengers board a bus to the terminal, the passenger was forced to stand alone on the tarmac along with two male staff members at 1 a.m.

 Also read: IndiGo Scuffle: Airline Apologises To Minister But Says Staff Was Doing His Job